darenliang/darenliang.com/content/posts/secret-sharing-by-example.md

     Let's suppose our hypothetical launch code is \( 857392 \) for simplicity's sake.
 </p>

-You might want to give each of your, say, five friends each a letter and a number.
+You might want to give each of your five friends each a concatenated digit and number.

 <ul>
     <li>You get \( 81 \)</li>